The Problem With Evil: How To Guard Against Malevolence

 And so, it behooves us to gain a greater understanding of what is good and moral so that we can more easily detect that which is the opposite of goodness.
 The last thing anyone needs is for evil to invade their lives.
 If anyone chooses to give the forces of darkness enough leeway, it will do everything in it's power to keep truth, knowledge and discernment at bay.
 Consequently, a prayerful heart is our best defense against the antics of evil.

 The Good News

-That brings to mind the story of a devout preacher who had more than his fair share of battles with the devil.
-As the story goes, one day the devil came along with the intent of tormenting this fine man of God, but the old preacher was unafraid.
-He’d had too many dealings with the devil and his confidence in the Lord was strong and steadfast.
+The good news is that when we are grounded in love and respect for the Creator, we have no real reason to be fearful.
+That brings to mind the story of a devout preacher who had had more than his fair share of battles with the devil, having been constantly attacked.
+As the story goes: One day the devil came along with the intent of tormenting this fine man of God yet again, but the old preacher was unafraid.
+He’d had too many dealings with the devil and his confidence in the Lord had become strong and steadfast.

 So, when the devil approached him, this time, the wise old preacher simply said, “Oh, it’s you again?”
 Whereupon, the preacher walked calmly upon his way while the devil departed in terror.

 You have to love it when the good guy triumphs.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.